dylanonelson/chrome-typist/README.md

 - Stop using Cmd+F to find fields buried on the page

 ### Development checklist
-- [x] Show Vim cmdline-style input bar on invoking shortcut
+- [x] Show cmdline-style input bar on cmdline command
-- [ ] Highlight first match on current page as user types
+- [x] Highlight matches on current page as user types
-- [ ] Move into normal mode on enter
+- [x} Go into normal mode and cycle through matches on enter
-- [ ] Trigger click on selected item on enter
+- [x] Trigger click on selected item on subsequent enter
+- [ ] Improve search: don't match hidden elements; match form elements
+- [ ] Copy selected text to clipboard with y
+- [ ] Show number of matches and browsing commands (n, N, etc.) in cmdline
-- [ ] Exit cmdline and normal mode and blur inputs on Ctrl-C
+- [ ] Exit cmdline and normal mode and blur inputs on exit command
 - [ ] Expose search history via Ctrl-P